-Indonesia’s former agriculture minister arrested for alleged corruption, including bribery
+Indonesia’s former agriculture minister arrested over alleged corruption

-JAKARTA, Indonesia (AP) — Indonesia’s anti-graft commission late Thursday arrested a former agriculture minister accused of abuse of power, bribery and fraudulent projects involving private vendors.
+JAKARTA, Indonesia (AP) — Indonesia’s former agriculture minister was arrested Thursday by the country’s anti-graft commission on accusations of bribery, abuse of power and fraud involving contracts with private vendors.

-The Corruption Eradication Commission, known as the KPK, confirmed Wednesday that former Minister of Agriculture Syahrul Yasin Limpo was named a corruption suspect following his resignation from the Cabinet last week to focus on the impending legal proceedings.
+Syahrul Yasin Limpo had resigned his position as agriculture minister last week to focus on the impending legal proceedings against him, and he was formally named as a suspect on Wednesday by the Corruption Eradication Commission, known as the KPK.

+Footage late Thursday showed Limpo arriving at the commission’s office in handcuffs and wearing a black leather jacket, black hat and a mask.
+He did not respond to journalists’ questions.

+Limpo’s lawyer, Febri Diansyah, said it was unfortunate that the KPK forcefully arrested his client at his home at night after he had informed the commission that Limpo would come to the KPK on Friday for questioning.

-The long-anticipated announcement came as Limpo was unable to attend a scheduled interrogation Wednesday because he was visiting his parents at his hometown in South Sulawesi province.
+Limpo had missed a scheduled appointment with the KPK on Wednesday for interrogation, saying he was away visiting his parents at his hometown in South Sulawesi province.
 He returned to the capital Jakarta late Wednesday.

-Footage showed Limpo arriving at the commission’s office in handcuffs and wearing a black leather jacket, black hat and a mask.
-He did not respond to journalists’ questions.

-Limpo’s lawyer, Febri Diansyah, said it was unfortunate the KPK forcefully arrested his client at his home at night after informing the commission that he would come to the KPK on Friday.
+Diansyah said that Limpo does not deny the allegations against him, that he will cooperate with the KPK investigation, and that he does not represent a flight risk.

 “I guarantee that Syahrul Yasin Limpo will not run away, there is no indication that he would escape or destroy evidence,” Diansyah said.

-The lawyer said Limpo does not deny the allegations and he would coordinate with KPK investigators.
-He added: “Let’s see proportionally how this case is handled.”
+“Let’s see proportionally how this case is handled.”

 If Limpo is formally charged, it may further tarnish President Joko Widodo’s credibility in fighting corruption.
 Four other members of Widodo’s Cabinet have been sentenced to prison terms in corruption cases, and a fifth is on trial, casting a shadow over his efforts to clean up government while he looks for a successor when his term ends in 2024.